fabfoundation/mods/README.md

 `git clone https://github.com/fabfoundation/mods.git`

-To talk to the serial machines you will also need to install `ws` and `serialport` npm packages inside `mods/js` folder:
+To talk to serial machines you will also need to install `ws` and `serialport` npm packages inside `mods/js` folder:

 ```bash
 cd mods/js